dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnStore.rst

     (dcmUPSInputReadinessState)"
     "
-    .. _dcmUPSStartDateAndTimeDelay:
+    .. _dcmUPSStartDateTimeDelay:

-    :ref:`Scheduled Procedure Step Start Date and Time Delay <dcmUPSStartDateAndTimeDelay>`",string,"Delay of Scheduled Procedure Step Start Date and Time (0040,4005) in created UPS from receive time in format PnDTnHnMn.nS.
+    :ref:`Scheduled Procedure Step Start DateTime Delay <dcmUPSStartDateTimeDelay>`",string,"Delay of Scheduled Procedure Step Start DateTime (0040,4005) in created UPS from receive time in format PnDTnHnMn.nS.
 No delay if absent.

-    (dcmUPSStartDateAndTimeDelay)"
+    (dcmUPSStartDateTimeDelay)"
     "
-    .. _dcmUPSCompletionDateAndTimeDelay:
+    .. _dcmUPSCompletionDateTimeDelay:

-    :ref:`Completion Date and Time Delay <dcmUPSCompletionDateAndTimeDelay>`",string,"Delay of Expected Completion Date and Time (0040,4011) in created UPS from receive time in format PnDTnHnMn.nS.
+    :ref:`Completion DateTime Delay <dcmUPSCompletionDateTimeDelay>`",string,"Delay of Expected Completion DateTime (0040,4011) in created UPS from receive time in format PnDTnHnMn.nS.
 If absent, no Expected Completion Date and Time will be set.

-    (dcmUPSCompletionDateAndTimeDelay)"
+    (dcmUPSCompletionDateTimeDelay)"
     "
     .. _dcmUPSInstanceUIDBasedOnName: